allanfreitas/codeigniter-nginx/README.markdown

 -------------
 First we need to make the following changes to our CodeIgniter folder structure:

-Start in the base folder of the CodeIgniter install, with the following default structure:
+Start in the base folder of the CodeIgniter install:

+	cd /path/to/your/codeigniter/folder/

+The default structure looks like this:

 	index.php
 	license.txt